-- A unit fee for the delivery of a service (such as a \$5 fee charged for every 1,000 gallons of water you use), - A periodic charge for a residential service (such as a \$20 per month or \$240 annual fee charged for trash collection), or - · A flat fee charged for a single service provided by your local government (such as a \$30 charge for mowing your lawn because it had grown higher than permitted under a local ordinance).
+- A unit fee for the delivery of a service (such as a \$5 fee charged for every 1,000 gallons of water you use), - A periodic charge for a residential service (such as a \$20 per month or \$240 annual fee charged for trash collection), or - A flat fee charged for a single service provided by your local government (such as a \$30 charge for mowing your lawn because it had grown higher than permitted under a local ordinance).

 You must look at your real estate tax bill to decide if any nondeductible itemized charges, such as those listed above, are included in the bill.
 If your taxing authority (or lender) does not furnish you a copy of your real estate tax bill, ask for it.
+Contact the taxing authority if you need additional information about a specific charge on your real estate tax bill.